elgizabbasov/kicksale/README.md

 # Templates

 # Heroku
+Kicksale is deployed using Heroku.
-Application uses Heroku's PostgreSQL as the database.
+Application uses Heroku's PostgreSQL Free Plan as the database.

 # Amazon S3
-Application uses Amazon S3 buckets to store static and media files.
+Application uses Amazon S3 buckets to store static and media files across the app.

 # Stripe Payment
 All the payments are done through Stripe Elements; Kicksale does not collect any card information from users.